-Application of accounting principles to governmental units and non-profit institutions with emphasis on budgetary control, the operation of funds, and financial reporting.
+Application of accounting principles to governmental units and nonprofit institutions with emphasis on budgetary control, the operation of funds, and financial reporting.

-ACC 6501 Accounting Issues in Business Decisions
+ACC 6501 - Accounting Issues in Business Decisions

-Prerequisites: Graduate standing; ACC 201, 202
+Credits, 3 sem. hrs.
+Prerequisite(s): Graduate standing; ACC 201, ACC 202.

 The course provides an introduction to the analysis and use of corporate financial reports from the perspectives of investors, creditors and other external users.
 Coverage ranges from the pressures faced by management, accountants and auditors as they prepare financial statements to the impact of accounting information on strategic decisions.
 From an internal decision-making perspective, the course examines the preparation and use of managerial accounting information.
-Topics include activity based costing, decision support systems including relevant costs and benefits, and budgeting systems.[Cross-listed as LAW 7614 for ID/MBA]
+Topics include activity based costing, decision support systems including relevant costs and benefits, and budgeting systems.

+[Crosslisted as: LAW 7614 for JD/MBA.]

-ACC 6502 Advanced Accounting II
+ACC 6502 - Advanced Accounting II